GTN-Quebec/lom2mlr/rationale.md

 #### general/description

-Description can be interpreted as `mlr2:DES0400`.
+Description can be interpreted as `mlr2:DES0400`, but if we use the MLR3 profile, we'll also want to use `mlr3:DES0200`.

     :::xml
     <general>